MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/what-are-teams-live-events.md

 - **External encoder (coming soon)**: External encoders allow users to produce their live events directly from an external hardware or software-based encoder with Microsoft Stream.
 This option is best if you already have a studio quality equipment (e.g. media mixers) which supports streaming to an RTMP service.
 This option is typically used in large scale events such as executive town halls – where a single stream from a media mixer is broadcasted to the audience.

 ### Streaming platform
-This is made up of the following pieces:
+This is made up of the following pieces.

-#### Microsoft Stream Live
-The Live video capabilities in Microsoft Stream enable live streaming from an external hardware or software-based encoder.

 #### Azure Media Services
 [Azure Media Services](https://docs.microsoft.com/en-us/azure/media-services/previous/) gives you broadcast-quality video streaming services to reach larger audiences on today’s most popular mobile devices.
 Media Services enhances accessibility, distribution, and scalability, and makes it easy and cost-effective to stream content to your local and worldwide audiences—all while protecting your content.